HollowMan6/NFC-Android/README.md

 - [X] If the tickets have expired or they have been fully used, reformat the card and issue a new ticket.
 - [X] Issue additional rides (+5) to a card without erasing any still valid ticket.
 - [X] Move the master-key to the Android keystore instead of in an XML file on the reader device.
 - [X] Implement both client and server authentication between cloud and Android App.
+(API secret hides with [hidden-secrets-gradle-plugin](https://github.com/klaxit/hidden-secrets-gradle-plugin)).
 - [X] Implement logging of the ticket events to cloud.
 - [X] Implement blacklisting of tickets in the cloud, so that detected forgeries can be added to the blacklist, which is downloaded to the ticker reader.
 The reader device should be able to work without Internet connectivity, but it should make use of the cloud connection when available.
 - [X] Implement master-key fetching from the cloud, and compare it to the Android keystore cached one.
 If any difference is found, report it to the cloud.